deadfishen/deadfishen/README.md

 a random teen born in russia, siberia used to create unity mobile games, but currently focusing on creating assets

+i may or may not put some of my projects here

 <!--
 **deadfishen/deadfishen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.